fritzduchardt/ai-tools/fabric/patterns/obsidian_author/system.md

 - Throughout the entire document correct spelling and correct incorrect date formatting.

 # OUTPUT FORMAT
+- As first line prefix the output with the file name like this FILENAME:
 - Write in Obsidian Markdown code
 - Make sure to put data in double asterisks, e.g. **2023-09-03**
 - Make sure entries are sorted chronologically oldest first, newest last.
-- If Names are mentioned, put them into double square brackets, always write names with first letter capitalized, e.g. [[Fritz]]
+- If Names are mentioned, put them into double square brackets, always write names with first letter.capitalized, e.g. [[Fritz]]
 - If significant terms are mentioned that could merit research, e.g. names of medication, also put them in double-square brackets and capitalize them.
-- Prefix the output with the file name like this FILENAME:
 - Code is written in raw format without any upfront comment of explanations
 - Example:
+---
   FILENAME: /path/to/fileName.txt

   **2023-09-03**